 Bakken.
 During May 2009, we sold approximately 12,270 net acres and approximately 190 net BOEPD of production for approximately \$13.0 million, with an effective date of April 1, 2009.
-We retained interests in four wells in various stages of completion and hold an overriding royalty interest in certain wells drilled in the future.
-We currently hold approximately 6,700 net acres as of August 1, 2009.
+During September 2009, we sold approximately 5,721 net acres for \$5.8 million with an effective date of July 1, 2009.
+As of November 1, 2009, we hold approximately 900 net acres, interests in four wells and an overriding royalty interest in certain wells that might be drilled in the future.

-Aggregate net production from the Bakken play during the three months ended June 30, 2009 was approximately 1,200 BOE, or 14 BOE per day.
-During July 2009, average daily net production in Bakken was approximately 127 BOE.
-This increase in production was a result of our override and the completion of two new wells in which we retained an interest.
+Aggregate net production from the Bakken play during the three months ended September 30, 2009 was approximately 9,300 BOE, or 101 BOE per day.
+During October 2009, average daily net production in Bakken was approximately 91 BOE.
+This decrease in production was primarily the result of normal production declines.

 Grizzly.
 During the third quarter of 2006, we, through our wholly owned subsidiary Grizzly Holdings Inc., purchased a 24.9999% interest in Grizzly Oil Sands ULC, or Grizzly.
 The remaining interests in Grizzly are owned by entities controlled by Wexford Capital LP, or Wexford.
 During 2006 and 2007, Grizzly acquired leases in the Athabasca region located in the Alberta Province near Fort McMurray near other oil sands development projects.
-Grizzly has approximately 511,000 acres under lease and our total net investment in Grizzly was \$22.7 million at June 30, 2009.
-In addition, we have loaned Grizzly \$12.8 million including interest and net of foreign currency adjustments as of June 30, 2009.
+Grizzly has approximately 527,000 acres under lease and our net investment in Grizzly was \$24.5 million at September 30, 2009.
+In addition, we have loaned Grizzly \$14.5 million including interest and net of foreign currency adjustments as of September 30, 2009.
 During the 2006/2007, 2007/2008 and 2008/2009 winter delineation drilling seasons, Grizzly drilled an aggregate of 131 core holes and one water supply test well, tested five separate lease blocks and conducted a seismic program.

 Thailand.
 During 2005, we purchased a 23.5% ownership interest in Tatex Thailand II, LLC, or Tatex, at a cost of \$2.4 million.
 The remaining interests in Tatex are owned by entities controlled by Wexford.
 Tatex, a privately held entity, holds 85,122 of the 1,000,000 outstanding shares of APICO, LLC, or APICO, an international oil and gas exploration company.
 APICO has a reserve base located in Southeast Asia through its ownership of concessions covering three million acres which includes the Phu Horm Field.
-During the second quarter ended June 30, 2009, we received \$129,000 in distributions and paid \$320,000 in cash calls, bringing our total investment in Tatex (including previous investments) to \$2.8 million.
+During the nine months ended September 30, 2009, we received \$317,000 in distributions and paid \$320,000 in cash calls, bringing our total net investment in Tatex (including previous investments) to \$2.7 million.
 Our investment is accounted for on the equity method.
 Tatex accounts for its investment in APICO using the cost method.
 In December 2006, first gas sales were achieved at the Phu Horm field located in northeast Thailand.
 Phu Horm's initial gross production was approximately 60 million cubic feet, or MMcf, per day.
 Gross production during 2008 was approximately 83 MMcf and 433 Bbls of oil per day.
 Hess Corporation operates the field with a 35% interest.
 Other interest owners include APICO (35% interest), PTTEP (20% interest) and ExxonMobil (10% interest).
 Our gross working interest (through Tatex as a member of APICO) in the Phu Horm field is 0.7%.
 Estimated proved reserves from the Phu Horm field as of December 31, 2007, net to our interest, are 3.5 BCF of gas and 19,000 barrels of oil.
 Due to the fact that our ownership in the Phu Horm field is indirect and Tatex's investment in APICO is accounted for by the cost method, these reserves are not included in our year-end reserve information.